yigitcanozdemir/yigitcanozdemir/README.md

 - Deploying applications on **AWS** with **Docker**
 - Delivering clean, lightweight interfaces using **Next.js**

-Before freelancing, I worked as an **AI Engineer in industrial automation**, developing predictive maintenance models, computer vision tooling, and real-time monitoring dashboards for steel production lines.
+Before freelancing, I worked as an **AI Engineer in industrial automation**, developing predictive maintenance models, computer vision tooling, and monitoring dashboards for steel production lines.

 ---